-Every month when you get paid, it’s likely a percentage of your money goes into your pension pot.
-With a bit of luck, your employer will be chipping in a payment too, plus the tax relief you get from the government.
+Every month when you get paid, it's likely a percentage of your money goes into your pension pot.
+With a bit of luck, your employer will be chipping in some money too, and there's also the tax-relief you get from the government.

 All of this helps you build up a pot of money over your working life.
 You can then use that money during your retirement, whether as a lump sum or as an income.

-But what happens if you don’t get to tap into the money in your pension?
-As awful as it is the think about, there’s a possibility that you could die before you have a chance to use your pension.
-So, what then happens to all the money in your pension savings?
+But what happens if you don't get to tap into the money in your pension?
+As awful as it is to think about, there's a possibility that you could die before you have a chance to use your pension.
+So, what would then happen to all the money in your pension savings?